Never use an existing brand to sell a non-related product to the existing ones.

 We have been hammered with positive statements so much that we now take them with a pinch of salt.

-“Number one”, “the best of the best”, and such catchphrases need to bring proofs to be believed by the customers.
+“Number one”, “the best of the best”, and such catchphrases need to bring proof.

 It’s not the case for negative statements.
 They are accepted right away.